-One of the big challenges of learning Spanish is getting used to the sheer volume of verb conjugations you have to memorise.
+One of the big challenges of learning Spanish is getting used to the sheer volume of verb conjugations you have to memorize.

 Over time you will have to build up to knowing as many conjugations for as many Spanish verbs as you can.
 But, at the start, not knowing every conjugation doesn’t have to be a roadblock.

-Moreover, even later in your Spanish journey, you may find, as I do, that forgetting verbs conjugations is commonplace.
-I have been studying Spanish for 8 years and I often forget certain conjugations.
+Moreover, even later in your Spanish journey, you may find, as I do, that forgetting verb conjugations is commonplace.
+I have been studying Spanish for 14 years and I often forget certain conjugations.
 When I do, I simply fall back on language a hacking technique called “compound phrases”.

 In short, if you want to cut the learning curve for verb conjugations at the start of your Spanish journey (and make up for a bad day further along the track) aim on learning the conjugations of verbs you can use in compound phrases.

 For this post, I’ll define a compound phrase as any combination of two verbs in succession.
 For example, “I like to laugh” or “I can’t work today.”

 Typically, for compound phrases, you’ll find one verb in a conjugated form followed by another verb in an infinitive form.